Skip to main content

 Azure Kubernetes Service (AKS)

-When Authentication and Authorization is set to "Azure AD authentication with Kubernetes RBAC" and Kubernetes local accounts is disabled, you must ensure that there is a group configured within the "Cluster admin ClusterRoleBinding" that includes the discovery user/service principal.
+When Authentication and Authorization is set to Azure AD authentication with Kubernetes RBAC and Kubernetes local accounts is disabled, ensure that a group is configured within the Cluster admin ClusterRoleBinding that includes the discovery user or service principal.

-This can be useful if you would like to keep the discovery user/service principal in a separate, dedicated discovery group rather than adding it to an existing group.
+You can specify multiple groups within the Cluster admin ClusterRoleBinding selection.
+This can be useful if you want to keep the discovery user or service principal in a separate, dedicated discovery group rather than adding it to an existing group.

-Device42 Azure Discovery
+Create an Azure Discovery Job

 1. Click the magnifying glass icon for the Client ID value and choose Add Secret in the window that opens.
-The username field requires a value, so use it as a label (i.e., Azure Client ID).
-Next, put the Application (client) ID value for the Azure application in the Password field.
+The username field requires a value, so use it as a label (for example, "Azure Client ID").
+Next, enter the Application (client) ID value for the Azure application in the Password field.
 Then, select Save.

 2. Repeat this process for the Subscription ID and Client Secret fields, where the Subscription ID and Client Secret ID values are entered in the respective password fields of their secret entries.